Izzilab/MatrisomeAnalyzeR/README.md

 _under construction_

 ## Abstract
 **Motivation**: Identification of genes, belonging to the same (extra-)cellular component, provides important functional information and is an essential first step in the analyzis of different datasets.
 The extracellular matrix (ECM) is a complex meshwork of proteins that fall into specific divisions and categories, depending on their scaffolding, enzymatic and signaling activities.
-The Matrisome database provides such classification of ECM proteins and represents an centralized resource for cross-referencing different -omics studies, focused on ECM.
+The [Matrisome](https://matrisomedb.org/) database provides such classification of ECM proteins, and represents a centralized resource for the analyzis of different *-omics* studies, with focus on ECM.
 **Results**: Here, we present an updated version of MatrisomeAnalyzeR (MAR) -- an automated tool, communicating with Matrisome to dissect proteomic datasets for their ECM content.
 MAR has been completely rewritten from the ground up and is distributed as an R package, providing numerous usability and analytical improvements.